Roads in Moldova: M1 highway

+The M1 crosses Moldova on the west - east reference, linking the border with Ukraine at Dubău to the Romanian border at Leușeni, Hîncești towards Bucharest and further Romanian cities, also passing through Chișinău and Dubăsari.

+With a total length of 154 km, modern-day M1 comprises 97 km between the Romanian border and Chișinău, to which are added 60 km of the former M21 highway towards the Ukrainian border, M21 having been merged into the M1.

 M2 highway

 The M2 is one of the magistral roads that link Chișinău to the border with Ukraine.
 The road, which is 185 km long, passes through Orhei and Soroca before reaching the border at Cosăuți.
-There's no bridge over the Dniester river in the area, however this gap is covered by a ferry.
+There's currently no bridge over the Dniester river in the area, with this gap covered by a ferry.
+Work on building a 1,400m dual carriageway bridge is scheduled for 2025.

 M3 highway

 The M3 serves as a connection between Chișinău and the Moldova–Romania border; this time towards the proposed Lower Danube metropolitan area (which includes the Romanian cities of Galați and Brăila) via the autonomous territory of Gagauzia.
 The main cities crossed by the road include Cimișlia, Comrat and Vulcănești, ending near the tripoint of Moldova and its two surrounding countries at Giurgiulești.
 It is 217 km long.

 Future plans call for the Chișinău - Cimișlia section to become a motorway-class road, the first motorway in Moldova.

 M4 highway

 The M4 is the only road that doesn't start or pass through Chișinău and of which all segments are in the control of the Transnistrian government.
 The road forms the backbone of the Transnistrian road network as it links all the main cities located in the territory: Tiraspol, Dubăsari and Rîbnița, with its northern terminus at the border with Ukraine.
 It is 178 km long.